 - Set your heating to match occupancy.
 Use timers to preheat buildings in good time for occupancy.
 Avoid heating unused areas and make sure the building is not heated when not in use.

 - Check boilers and thermostats – serviced boilers can save up to 10% on heating costs.

 - Make sure you know where all the time switches are and make sure they are set to the correct time and correct day.

 - Reduce 'on' times where you can.

-- Make sure that the heating isn’t too hot in mild weather or too cold in severe weather.
+- Make sure that the heating is not too hot in mild weather, or too cold in severe weather.

 Hot water systems